DiFuks/ts-overrides-plugin/packages/plugin/README.md

 - Paths in `tsconfig` should not start with `./`
 - The plugin does not work in `WebStorm` when using `yarn pnp`
 - Some issues may be caused by incompatibility of the latest TypeScript version with ts-patch.
 For example: [issue](https://github.com/nonara/ts-patch/issues/152), [issue](https://github.com/nonara/ts-patch/issues/140), [issue](https://github.com/nonara/ts-patch/issues/159)
+- Memory leaks are possible with a very large number of files (> 3000)

 ## Installation and setup